mokkabonna/vue-vuelidate-jsonschema/README.md

 > Create validation rules based on json schema

-Use the json schemas you already have for validation your api input to generate validation rules for vuelidate.
-And use default value to generate the data attributes.
+Use the json schemas you already have for validating your api input to generate validation rules for vuelidate.
+And use default values to generate the data attributes.

 ## Example
 ```js